ubuntu-openstack/bigdata-novalxd/README.md

 1. (11) machines are commissioned, enlisted, tagged as 'demo' and ready to deploy in MAAS.
-2. Juju 1.25.x is installed and configured to use MAAS 1.9.x.
+2. Juju is installed and configured to use MAAS.
 3. The bigdata-novalxd repo is locally cloned and is the current directory.
  - Run: